-Registration Open for BNTS Meeting 2021 Hybrid meeting at Durham University Booking for the 2021 British New Testament Conference hosted by Durham University is now open.
+Registration for BNTS Meeting 2021 Hybrid meeting at Durham University Registration is now closed Booking for the 2021 British New Testament Conference hosted by Durham University is now open.
 The Conference will begin on Thursday 19 August (registration from 2pm) and end with lunch on Saturday 21 August.
-Registration will close on Thursday 29 July.
-A message from […]
+Registration will close on Thursday 29 July. […]

 Seminar Groups Book of Acts Book of Revelation Early Christianity Johannine Literature Later Epistles New Testament and Second Temple Judaism Paul Synoptic Gospels The New Testament and Christian Theology Simultaneous Short Papers

 Hybrid Meeting to be held at Durham University The BNTS Committee are organising a hybrid conference, with the aim of maximising participation for members during this difficult time.
 However, in order to offer an in-person option, a change of venue has become necessary.
 Therefore, the 2021 BNTS Conference will now take place at Durham University, 19-21 August. […]